spatie/laravel-settings/README.md

 php artisan migrate
 ```

-In the `settings` table of your database these properties are added as such:
+In the `settings` table of your database these properties are added:

 | id | group   | name        | payload  | ... |
 |----|---------|-------------|----------|-----|